 This list is not so short.
 Again I ask you, what is the REAL direction of

-it's separate from everyday life.
+pretend that it's all completely separate from everyday life.
 Our own

-nervous system is based on

-two-way currents.
-We dare not think that a current
+nervous system is based on the two-way currents.
+We dare not think that a

 Electric currents produce three main effects: magnetism, heating, and